 1 teaspoon smoked sea salt (feel free to use the unsmoked regular stuff)

 230-260ml or 8-9oz boiling hot water, or as hot as your hands can take

 1/2 teaspoon paprika or smoked paprika

 In a large mixing bowl combine dry ingredients and spices, then mix in butter with your hands until small even crumbles are formed.
-Next, pour in hot water and mix with hands until flour is mostly incorporated.
-Turn the dough out onto a clean and lightly floured surface and knead for 10-15 minutes until dough is smooth and flour is completely absorbed.
-Your dough should be play doh consistency, to make sure you don’t end up with a dry tortilla.
+Next, pour in hot water and mix with hands until the flour is mostly incorporated.
+Turn the dough out onto a clean and lightly floured surface and knead for 10-15 minutes until the dough is smooth and flour is completely absorbed.
+Your dough should be play-doh consistency, to make sure you don’t end up with a dry tortilla.